Andrea Martelloni

 Research Fellow in Musical Instrument Design and Creative Machine Learning

-• Research Musically Embodied Machine Learning and train AI models through musical interfaces in real time on RP2350 and XMOS Xcore.ai embedded platforms.
+• Research Musically Embodied Machine Learning, using musical interfaces to train ML in real time on RP2350 and XMOS Xcore.ai platforms

 September 2023